square/leakcanary/docs/faq.md

 4. The `referent` field of that `KeyedWeakReference` is your leaking object.
 5. From then on, the matter is in your hands.
 A good start is to look at the shortest path to GC Roots (excluding weak references).

+## How does LeakCanary get installed by only adding a dependency?

+On Android, content providers are created after the Application instance is created but before Application.onCreate() is called.
+The `leakcanary-object-watcher-android` artifact has a non exported ContentProvider defined in its `AndroidManifest.xml` file.
+When that ContentProvider is installed, it adds activity and fragment lifecycle listeners to the application.

 ## How many methods does LeakCanary add?

 **0**.
 LeakCanary is a debug only library.